-The Dental Board is a self-supporting, special fund agency that obtains its revenues from licensing and permits fees of dentists and registered dental assistants (RDAs).
+The Dental Board is a self-supporting, special fund agency that obtains its revenues from licensing and permits fees of dentists and RDAs.
 The revenues are deposited and maintained in two separate funds which are not comingled.
 The Dentistry Fund (0741) supports operations for dentists and related ancillary services, and the Dental Assisting Fund (3142) supports operations for dental assistants and related ancillary services.
 The Board has separated the following tables into Dentistry and Dental Assisting funds to provide a more accurate accounting of fiscal matters.
 Although there is no statutory requirement, the Board's objective is to maintain a three-month reserve of funds for economic uncertainties and to operate with a prudent reserve in each fund.
-As you can see in the Dental Assisting Fund Condition table, that fund is solvent with a healthy annual reserve.
+The Dental Assisting Fund Condition table indicates that the fund is solvent with a healthy annual reserve.
 The fund maintains a good balance between revenues and expenditures.
-Conversely, the Dentistry Fund has had a growing imbalance between revenues and expenditures for several years, leaving a decreasing Fund reserve.
-Licensing fees had not been increased for dentists in over fourteen years.
-In an effort to prevent the Fund from falling into a negative balance, the Board promulgated regulations to increase license fees from \$365 to the statutory limit of \$450, effective July 1, 2014.
+Conversely, the Dentistry Fund has had a growing imbalance between revenues and expenditures for several years, leaving a decreasing fund reserve.
+Licensing fees had not been increased for dentists in over 16 years.
+In an effort to prevent the fund from falling into a negative balance, the Board promulgated regulations to increase license fees from \$365 to the statutory limit of \$450, effective July 1, 2014.
 This fee increase was a short-term fix and not sufficient to alleviate the impending imbalance of the Dentistry Fund.
 Senate Bill 1416 (Block, Chapter 73, Statutes of 2014) establishes the initial licensure and biennial renewal fee for dentists at \$525 beginning January 1, 2015.
-The projections for FYs 2014/15 and 5015/16 reflect this fee increase.
+The projections for FY 14/15 and FY 15/16 reflect this fee increase.
 The Board has initiated an audit of the Board's fee structure and workload to assist with determining future legislation for statutory limits.